Swizec/nightowls/manuscript/factors-of-flow.md

 Ask them a question and it can all be gone in the blink of the eye.
 All that hard work and deep concentration, just gone.
 Simply because they have to think about something else.

 It almost doesn't matter how simple a question you're asking, anything requiring a proper answer will cause a lot of trouble.
-Most programmers tend resort to communicating with grunts and various sounds.
+Most programmers tend to resort to communicating with grunts and various sounds.
 Or simply saying "Yeah yeah sure" to everything.

-The danger is not knowing they weren't really listening to you and were just saying something so you'd go away and stop bothering them.
+The danger is not knowing they weren't really listening to you and just said something so you'd go away and stop bothering them.
 Flailing hands and raised voices can also happen.

 Almost more important than whether the programmer had to do some thinking in response to a distraction is whether they chose to be distracted or it was something outside their control.